9 Ways to Keep Your Dog Safe Around the Pool

 2. Dog Ramp for Pool

 Many dog trainers will tell you that the most important part of dog swimming lessons is learning how to exit.
-You can make exiting the pool easy for your dog by getting a dog pool ramp or steps.
 If interested, I wrote a blog post on the best dog ramps for pools.

 4. Pool alarms